stefan-hesse/test-repository/guide-source/GUIDE_README.md

 ---

+## Updating the Italian and Spanish translations

+When you update the English source file, you do not need to re-translate the entire document.
+Instead:

+1. Upload the **updated English MD file** here in Claude
+2. Upload the **current Italian MD file** (`Avatour User and Best Practices Guide - IT.md`)
+3. Upload the **current Spanish MD file** (`Avatour User and Best Practices Guide - ES.md`)
+4. Say: *"Please update the Italian and Spanish translations to match the updated English version"*

+Claude will compare the English versions, identify exactly what changed, and apply only those changes to the IT and ES files — leaving everything else untouched.
+You only need to review the changed sections rather than the whole document.

+> **Note:** If you don't have the current IT/ES files to hand, Claude can re-translate the full document from scratch — just upload the updated English file and ask for a full translation.

+---

 ## Production migration — pending (Prasad)

 The current setup on Stefan's personal GitHub account (`test-repository`) is a test environment.
 When ready to move to production: